queenjobo/IGVeasy/README.md

 python IGVplotter.py --tabfile REGIONS.tab [--window 50] [--header] [--iscram] [--makebam]

 arguments:
---tabfile This is a a tab delimited file that has the following columnns: ID, PATH_TO_BAMFILE , CHR, POS sorted wrt to ID then creates IGV plots for each given variant
+--tabfile This is a a tab delimited file that has the following columnns: ID, PATH_TO_BAMFILE , CHR, POS sorted wrt to ID then creates IGV plots for each given variant.
+PATH_TO_BAMFILE can be multiple BAM paths separated by ',' eg CHILD_BAM,FATHER_BAM,MOTHER_BAM if you would like them to appear in the same IGV plot
 --window This is the region in BP that look around variant of interest, default is 50bp --header Whether or not the tabfile has a header --iscram If the column PATH_TO_BAMFILE is actually a cram file and so will have to use created bamfile